 TMB Rules 165.2(e) Allowable Charges (Also, note some Exceptions to the fee allowance listed below.)

-- Electronic Format (A) The physician responding to a request for such info to be provided in electronic format shall be entitled to receive a reasonable, cost-based fee for providing the requested info in electronic format.
+- Electronic Format (A) The physician responding to a request for such information to be provided in electronic format shall be entitled to receive a reasonable, cost-based fee for providing the requested information in electronic format.
 (B) A reasonable fee for providing the requested records in electronic format shall be a charge of no more than: $25 for 500 pages or less; $50 for more than 500 pages.

 - Other Charges.
-(A) If an affidavit is requested, certifying that the info is a true and correct copy of the records, whether in paper, electronic or hybrid format, a reasonable fee of up to $15 may be charged for executing the affidavit.
+(A) If an affidavit is requested, certifying that the information is a true and correct copy of the records, whether in paper, electronic or hybrid format, a reasonable fee of up to $15 may be charged for executing the affidavit.
 (B) A physician may charge separate fees for medical and billing records requested.
 (C) Allowable charges for copies of diagnostic imaging studies are set forth in §165.3 of this title (relating to Patient Access to Diagnostic Imaging Studies in Physician's Office) and are separate from the charges set forth in this section.

-- A reasonable fee for records provided in a paper, electronic or hybrid format may NOT include costs associated with searching for and retrieving the requested info, and shall include only the cost of: (A) copying and labor, including, compiling, extracting, scanning, burning onto media, and distributing media; (B) cost of supplies for creating the paper copy or electronic media (if the individual requests portable media) that are not prohibited by federal law; (C) postage, when the individual has requested the copy or summary be mailed; and (D) preparing a summary of the records when appropriate.
+- A reasonable fee for records provided in a paper, electronic or hybrid format may NOT include costs associated with searching for and retrieving the requested information, and shall include only the cost of: (A) copying and labor, including, compiling, extracting, scanning, burning onto media, and distributing media; (B) cost of supplies for creating the paper copy or electronic media (if the individual requests portable media) that are not prohibited by federal law; (C) postage, when the individual has requested the copy or summary be mailed; and (D) preparing a summary of the records when appropriate.

 TMA provides additional guidance on Charging a Fee to Complete Forms.
 Also, refer to Exceptions below.